MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

      ![Auto-categorize full dataset](./images/pexp-refine.png)

     > [!Note]
-   > After you auto-categorize a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories.
+   > After you auto-categorize the full dataset that’s based on a .csv file, the analysis changes to read-only.
+Afterwards, you cannot add new or change the categories for this specifc analysis.
+However, you can use **Refine categorization** as desciribed in the next step.

 6. To add or change categories for a categorization, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis, and then repeat these steps to add or change the categories.